A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Tree with Multiple Goal Levels

-\subsubsection{DFS Analysis}
+\subsection{DFS Analysis}

-Our approximation of DFS performance in the case of multiple goal levels approximates the geometric distribution used in \autoref{pr:tdfs-sgl} with an exponential distribution (its continuous approximation by \autoref{le:exp-geo-approx}).
+To find an approximation of goal DFS expected runtime in trees with multiple goal levels, we approximate the geometric distribution used in \cref{pr:tdfs-sgl} with an exponential distribution (its continuous approximation by \cref{le:exp-geo-approx}).

-\begin{proposition}[Expected Multi Goal Level DFS Performance] Consider a complete binary tree of depth $D$ with goal probabilities $\p=[p_0,\dots,p_D]\in [0,1)^{D+1}$.
-If for at least one $j$, $p_j\gg 2^{-j}$, and for all $k$, $p_k\ll 1$, then the expected number of nodes DFS will search is approximately
+\begin{proposition}[DFS runtime for multiple goal levels] Consider a complete binary tree of depth $D$ with goal probabilities $\p=[p_0,\dots,p_D]\in [0,1)^{D+1}$.
+If for all $k$, $p_k\ll 1$ and $Y_k\sim\Geo(p_k)$, then the expected number of nodes DFS will search is approximately

 \end{proposition}